PhilippMundhenk/philippmundhenk.github.io/_posts/2019-10-31-home-assistant-gpslogger.md

 Note that this automation always updates the location of both smartphones, even if only one location has changed.
 As the timestamp also remains the same, this should not pose any issue though.

-(l2: Conclusion)
+## Conclusion
 That's it!
 A set of simple configurations and a small PHP script is all you need to tunnel data from GPSLogger on Android via your server to Home Assistant.
 No open port to your home network and Home Assistant required!

-You may now e.g., add the resulting device_tracker instance created by the GPSLogger component to a (link: https://www.home-assistant.io/integrations/person/ text: person popup:yes) and trigger based on the location.
+You may now e.g., add the resulting device_tracker instance created by the GPSLogger component to a [person](https://www.home-assistant.io/integrations/person/) and trigger based on the location.
 The instance name of the device_tracker is equivalent to the serial number uploaded by GPSLogger.
 You may change this in the rest_command.
 Look for:
 ```
 device={{ states.sensor.gpslogger.attributes[device]['ser'] }}
 ```